Andrew-code2020/MS2/README.md

 # Holiday in Ireland Destination

-The Holiday in Ireland website is designed to people at home in Ireland and abroad find four types of holiday;
+The Holiday in Ireland website is designed such that people at home in Ireland and abroad may four types of holiday;

 1. Activity
 2. Culture